-Under the auspices of the National Center for Traditional Arts, the Xiqu Center of Taiwan is located within the triangle between Wen-lin Road and Fu-guo Road of Shilin District in Taipei City, near Zhi-shan Station of MRT.
+Under the auspices of the National Center for Traditional Arts, Taiwan Traditional Theatre Center is located within the triangle between Wen-lin Road and Fu-guo Road of Shilin District in Taipei City, near Zhi-shan Station of MRT.

 With the architectural esthetics of “coexisting with nature,” Architect Yao Ren-xi fuses the dramatic skill of spontaneous expression with the general concept of “one table and two chairs” in his designof the center.

 The Main Theater numbers 1,038 seats, and Experimental Theater has 240 seats.
 In addition, Taiwan Music Institute houses an important research collection of documents devoted to Taiwanese music, and offers rehearsal rooms of different sizes, and other venues for a wide range of arts and literature activities.Moreover, the outdoor square features a mobile stage for true-to-life performances.

 Taiwan Traditional Theatre Center, centered around its stage,is waiting to come alive with the presence of performers and audience who will together create immortal chapters in the palace of arts and culture.

 The Center will carry onthe esthetic values of traditional opera by cultivating talents in the coming generations,sharing its artistic and cultural resources, preserving the traditional classics while complementing them with contemporary forms of creativity, and exploring future paths of development to further the all-around development of performance art in Taiwan.